 Do not consider time alone downtime and go frantically searching for someone to be with or something to do.
 Learn to enjoy your own company.
 Take a walk, read a book, or just sit mindfully and meditate on nothing in particular.
 Enjoying your solitude can make interacting more enjoyable also.

 Treat yourself the way you would want to be treated.

 Do not abuse yourself physically or mentally.
 Do not call yourself names.
 Nurture yourself.
 Ask yourself if you would treat your best friend this way.
 If the answer is no, don’t do that to yourself either.

 Ask yourself questions and write those answers down.

 When you first meet a new person you ask them lots of questions.
-Make up a list of the things you might ask a new acquaintance and then think how you would answer those questions.
+Make up a list of the things you might ask a new acquaintance and then think about how you would answer those questions.
 Write the answers down and periodically look over those statements.

 Explore who you are and how you became that person.
-For some the best way to get reacquainted with themselves is to write out their autobiography.
+For some, the best way to get reacquainted with themselves is to write out their autobiography.
 You do not need to have lived an extraordinary life to have had some extraordinarily interesting experiences.
 What are some of your life experiences?
 Where were you when an event in history happened?
 How did you feel when you heard about an important event?

 Compliment yourself – recognize your achievements.